kelayamatoz/Digital-Systems-Design-Lab/ide.md

 The rest of the flags is the same as how you run "bin/spatial".

 ### Troubleshooting

 If you see an error that looks like:

 ![image](./img/erroreg.png)

-This means your Java version is too old.
+The error log means that your Java version is too old.
 You need to update your Java to JDK 8.
 Please see the instructions on the [spatial website](https://spatial-lang.org/).